Skip to content

 The History of Labradorite

 The name “labradorite” is actually an homage to where the stone was first discovered: Labrador, Canada.
 It was originally found there in 1770.
-The stone's striking play of colors caught the attention of Moravian missionaries, who brought it to Europe.
+The stone's striking play of colours caught the attention of Moravian missionaries, who brought it to Europe.
 Labradorite's popularity grew, and it eventually became a sought-after gemstone for jewelry and spiritual purposes.

 Generally speaking, labradorite is an ornamental stone.
 It has been used to create jewelry, and some larger pieces have been carved into various shapes.